-The Shire of Denmark will provide guidance and support to Friends of Reserve groups through a close working relationship with the NRM officers and the Shire Revegetation officer, who are trained in bushland management and regeneration techniques.
-The NRM staff is competent in working with community volunteers, and will be available to group members for direct communication as required.
-The Shire staff members and Denmark Shire Council will:
+The Shire of Denmark will provide guidance and support to Friends of Reserve groups through a working relationship with the Sustainability Officer, Manager of Waste & Reserves, Parks & Gardens staff and the Revegetation Officer, who are trained in bushland management and regeneration techniques.
+The Shire staff competent in working with community volunteers, are available to group members for direct communication as required.
+The Shire staff will:

-- Consult with each Friends of Reserve group initially, and develop an agreed annual Activity Plan (see 4.6 above); - Provide appropriate guidance and resources (training assistance, literature resources; access to expert advice; organise removal of weeded material) so that the group can undertake their Activity Plan efficiently; - Provide assistance with small grant applications if requested; - Provide information and feedback to the group regarding any proposed Council works in the reserves, or undertake to appropriately supervise any works undertaken by Council in reserves where Friends of Reserve groups have been doing volunteer bush care work; - Provide personal injury insurance cover to volunteers undertaking Friends of Reserve group activities in Shire reserves, in accordance with the group's agreed Activity Plan.
+- · Consult with each Friends of Reserve group initially, and adopt an agreed annual Activity Plan - Provide appropriate guidance and resources (literature resources; access to expert advice; organise removal of weeded material) so that the group can undertake their Activity Plan efficiently; - Provide assistance with small grant applications if requested; - Provide information and feedback to the group regarding any proposed Shire works in reserves, or undertake to appropriately supervise any works undertaken by the Shire in reserves where Friends of Reserve groups have been doing volunteer bush care work; - Provide personal injury insurance cover to volunteers undertaking Friends of Reserve group activities in Shire reserves, in accordance with the group's agreed Activity Plan.